 A lighter roast produces slightly floral notes but might get overpowered by the brewed coffee.
 With a darker roast, the taste of the espresso will override the brewed coffee.

 With no additives, it amounts to nearly zero calories.
 Some might not tolerate the strong taste and can add sugar or milk to tone it down.
 The calorie content will change depending on the additives used.

 The caffeine content is over half the recommended daily amount, so pay attention not to go over the 400 mg mark.

-Black eye coffee has a high amount of caffeine which can be a problem for some.
+The black eye has a high amount of caffeine which can be a problem for some.
 The daily caffeine limit for the average adult is 400 mg.

 But those with caffeine sensitivity should be cautious or avoid this coffee drink altogether.
 Also, don’t pair it with other beverages that contain caffeine, as you could easily go overboard.

 Black eye coffee is a drink of choice for the sleep-deprived and coffee enthusiasts willing to challenge their palate and caffeine tolerance.
 It’s made with brewed coffee and two espresso shots, with a characteristic strong and even bitter taste.

 A 12 oz cup of this coffee has over 224 mg of caffeine, so it’s not recommended for those with caffeine sensitivity.

 What is a Black Eye Coffee at Starbucks?